 Standard College awards students with a diploma in Practical Nursing upon successful completion of all program requirements.
-Since March 2020, students complete their course work online, engage in the skills lab on campus, and complete tests online and at campus.
-This program is a vocational and credits generally earned in this program are not applicable to other degrees.
+The Practical Nursing Program is a non-credit, vocational program and credits earned in this program are generally not applicable to other degrees.